 A stakeholder salience model diagram is a Venn diagram comprising circles representing three attributes: power, legitimacy, and urgency.
 The intersection of circles shows stakeholders with multiple attributes.

 Based on these attributes, you can classify stakeholders into seven groups.

 To develop your strategy, you divide these groups into three categories:

 These stakeholders have one attribute.
 Besides “power,” the other attributes are not significant; therefore, they receive little attention.

 Examples of latent stakeholders are: dormant, discretionary, and demanding.

 These stakeholders have high power, low legitimacy, and low urgency.
 Being high power, they can impact your project, so you will manage them carefully.

 A stakeholder from top management does not take part in meetings and has no interest in your project.

-However, you will still watch this stakeholder as they have power and you never know when they will change their mind.
+However, you will still watch these stakeholders as they have power and you never know when they will change their minds.